RBeaudoin/gobot/README.md

 Gobot has some remove from improvement.
 The following are a collection of features that would improve Gobot:

-1. Add benchmarks to the tests to set SLAs and maintain perf with each feature
+1. Add benchmarks to the existing tests to maintain perf
 2. Add aditional tests for edge cases, and improve test coverage
 3. Add feature to honor 'robots.txt'
 4. Deal with throttling better; currently just log an error